 The following points are based on my experience of Ironman triathlons, however as the races are run as franchises there may be small differences in how each event is run.
 Always read the race information and defer to it over the advice I give here.

 Long Term Planning

 I recommend you pack your gear three to four days before you travel, even if means you’re training out of a suitcase for a few days.
 The reason is this gives you a chance to get the bike fixed if there’s a problem, to order a new trisuit if the zipper has broken, or new goggles if yours have completely fogged up.
-Finding these problems the day before the race is a level of stress we can all do without.
+Finding these problems the day before an Ironman race day is a level of stress we can all do without.

 Here’s a recommended packing list: